Back in the fall of 2007, I said a few bullish things about wholesale food distributor Sysco (NYSE: SYY).

 At the time, it had tight relationships with 400,000 clients that hauled in $34 billion in annual sales.
 That made the firm larger than its four biggest competitors combined.
 And this is definitely an industry where size matters.

-There just aren't any real catalysts to excite investors and get the stock moving.
+There just weren't any real catalysts to excite investors and get the stock moving.

-From here, an advance to fair value at $43 would provide a gain of +45%.
+Based on my calculations, shares had about 45% to run to reach my fair value estimate.
 That's nothing to sneeze at -- if you can make that trip in 365 days.
 But what if it takes two years to reach fair value?
 In that case, your annualized return drops to +21%.
 And if the journey takes three years, then your money made just +13% a year.

-Here's the moral of this tale: there are two components that influence investor returns -- a stock's upside potential and the time it takes to realize that potential.
+Here's the moral of this tale...
+There are two components that influence investor returns: a stock's upside potential and the time it takes to realize that potential.
 Obviously, you want the shares to reach their final destination sooner rather than later.
+That's where catalysts come into play...

 That's why I don't recommend a single stock to my subscribers unless it has a solid catalyst in place.
 And preferably, it has more than just one...

-Action to Take --> If your portfolio seems to be asleep, perhaps it's time to wake it up.
-Look for catalysts like the ones I mentioned above if you want to get from point "A" to point "B" in short order.
+If your portfolio seems to be asleep, perhaps it's time to wake it up.
+Look for catalysts like the ones I mentioned above if you really want to enjoy truly life-altering gains.